rlucas11/gsoep_religion/README.md

 ## Directory structure

-To run the following analyses, you need to set up the correct directory structure.
+To run the following analyses, you need to set up the correct directory structure, only some of which will be created by cloning the repository.
 The cleaning and analysis scripts are in the root directory.
 Within the root directory, there should be four additional directories for "data", "results", "info", and "scripts".
 Because of the confidential nature of the data, I keep the original data in a separate directory that is specified in the cleaning script.
 I do keep derived dataframes in the "data" folder, but I include this directory in .gitignore so it is not uploaded to github.
+You will likely need to create this directory even after cloning the repository.

 A list of variables needed for the cleaning script to run is included in the "info" directory.
 That directory is also used to store some R objects and results.
 Some final results are saved to the "results" directory.
 Separate files with the lavaan models are saved in "scripts".